VorpalBlade/paketkoll/doc/src/konfigkoll/integrations/systemd_units.md

 This will load the unit file from the package manager and figure out what symlinks needs to be created to enable the unit.

-Some units are parametersised, this can be handled by using the `name` method:
+Some units are parameterised, this can be handled by using the `name` method:

 ```rune
 systemd::Unit::from_pkg("systemd",